Spine Surgery in Nagpur

 - Closure: Suturing the incision and applying a sterile dressing.

-- Postoperative: Intensive care, pain management, prolonged rehabilitation.
+- Intensive care, pain management, prolonged rehabilitation.

 Tumor Resection

-Primary or metastatic spinal tumors.
+Primary or metastatic spinal tumors

 Procedure:

-Surgical Steps:
+Surgical Steps

 - Incision: Over the affected area.